 What We Know About the Apple Gemini Deal

-The partnership announced this week includes:
+The partnership announced this week includes the following.

 - Multi-year contract worth several billion dollars total